Ryuker/django-practise/_notes/django-practise.md

 - we should now be able to see the voting options in the frontend when we click on `vote` for a question

+# 25. Adding and styling a landing page